-- This will mark the second collaboration between Tom Cruise and Edge of Tomorrow (2014) director Doug Liman.
+- This film is the second collaboration between Tom Cruise and Edge of Tomorrow (2014) director Doug Liman.

-- This marks as Tom Cruise's third biographical film, along with Born on the Fourth of July (1989) and Valkyrie (2008).
+- This is Tom Cruise's third biographical film, along with Born on the Fourth of July (1989) and Valkyrie (2008).

 - First collaboration between Tom Cruise and Sarah Wright.

 - The film went back into production in 2016 for additional photography and 2017 for reshoots

 - This began shooting under the title " Mena ".